pbissonho/koin.dart/website/docs/reference/koin-test/testing.md

   });
 ```
 :::note
-koin-test project is not tied to mockito
+koin_test package does not have mockito as a dependency.
 :::

 ## Mocking out of the box

 Instead of making a new module each time you need a mock, you can declare a mock on the fly with `declare`: